RadicalZephyr/radicalzephyr.github.io/source/presentations/introduction-to-bash/notes.md

 Things!
 Stuff!
 Words!

+Articulate a "floor" of what experience is required for this talk.
+Particularly with concrete examples of what they should be able to do (like you must have forked and merged with git)

+- Think about motivating use cases

 Okay, interesting things to think about.
 What is the base-level of experience required for participation in this talk?
 That raises the question of what kind of talk I want to give.